abaiakmatova/hangman/README.md

-# hangman

-A guessing game in vanilla javascript
+A guessing game written in vanilla javascript.